 # Always check the first ingredient in the greatest amount (by weight) in a food product.
 So if the first ingredient is SUGAR, you can easily conclude if the product is good or bad for you.

-# Always avoid products that contain artificial flavors, partially hydrogenated oil, Trans Fat, Salts, High Fructose Corn Syrup.
+# Always avoid products that contain artificial flavours, partially hydrogenated oil, Trans Fat, Salts, High Fructose Corn Syrup.

 # Try to choose food with the less Ingredient list because long ingredient list may hide things that your body doesn’t need.
 In general, foods with shorter lists tend to be closer to nature (more wholesome with more natural ingredients).

-# In grain products try to get the product which has at least 2 grams of fiber per serving.
+# Among the grain products try to get the product which has at least 2 grammes of fibre per serving.
 Beware of “whole grain imposters”.
 Choose whole grains and fewer refined grains.